sparkShop/Spark_Book_Shop/README.md

 # Spark_Book_Shop

-Spark is an E-BookShop, specialized in Computer Programming and Software Development Books.
-Spark provides its visitors with a diverse selection of free and paid books, which covers various topics from Front-End Web Development to Back-End Web Development, to commonly used programming languages.
+Spark is an E-BookShop, specialized in web development e-books, which provides customer with a handpicked collection of free and paid e-books, as well as provides links -as useful resources- to some websites which are the best in learn coding for free.
+In other words, anything related to web development, the customer can find it on our website.

 Group_Members:
 * Hamzah Abu-Suilik